Johanna Jarcho, Assistant Professor Brain & Cognitive Sciences Area | Social Area Department of Psychology, Temple University

 Tessa Clarkson, PhD Student

-Tessa is in her second year of the Clinical Psychology Ph.D program.
+Tessa is in her third year of the Clinical Psychology Ph.D program.
 She is interested in studying the underlying neural mechanisms of cognitive flexibility and social behavior.
 She is also interested in developing targeted interventions for children and adolescents with impairments within these domains.
 She is co-mentored by Dr. Johanna Jarcho, Dr. Phil Kendall, & Dr. Matt Lerner (Stony Brook University).

 Megan Quarmley, PhD Student

 Megan is a second year student in the Clinical Psychology PhD program.
 Megan’s research focuses on the interplay of social rejection and aggression.
 She is also interested in neural correlates of social functioning deficits and in developing treatment interventions for children and adolescents with impairments in these domains.

 Yvette Karvay recently completed her Master's degree in Psychology at Stony Brook University.
 Yvette's research interests include the neural correlates of anxiety and eating behaviors through development.
 She is also interested in the interplay of minority status with anxiety, eating behaviors and their respective treatments.
 Her hopes for the future are to pursue a PhD in clinical psychology, with a focus on eating behaviors and minority populations.

 Katie is a first year Master's student at Temple University.
 Her main interest is in the development of mental illness in individuals, as well as an interest in language processing in first and second language speakers.
 She aims to continue to do research and pursue a PhD upon completion of her Master's